Mohammad-ghasempour/Compare-Weather-Forecast-websites/README.md

 # WeatherSummary

 Shared team for getting weather data from different data sources and present that data into a React App.
-The backend will be a .net core WebAPI.
+The backend will be a .net core WebAPI, and the Frontend will be develope by React typescript.

 # Potensial dotnet template